kamstrup/fn/README.md

 such as `ArrayOf()`, `ArrayOfArgs()`, `AssocOf()`, `MapOf()`, `ConcatOf()`, `ConcatOfArgs()`, `RangeOf()`, `SetOf()`, `SourceOf()`, `ZipOf()`, and `StringOf()`.

 **Tuple:** Or "pair".
-Represents to data points.
+Represents two data points.
 A helper mainly used when working with assocs, where the tuple captures a key and a value.
+Assocs can be interpreted as a seq of tuples, or if you build a seq of tuples you can create an assoc or map from it.

 **Opt:** Returned from operations where you are not certain to get a result.
 For example when you call `seq.First()`.
 If the seq is empty you get back an empty opt, and an empty tail seq.

 **Seq.Len():** Lengths are handled in a special way in Fn().
 They are allowed to be finite, unknown, or infinite.
+Making these distinctions opens the possibility of pre-allocating slices and maps of the correct size, which can make a big difference in performance critical code.

 TODO
 ---